 I have a strong interest in quality assurance within both healthcare delivery and health education provision and have previously been a reviewer for the Care Quality Commission.
 I have a particular interest in eLearning, eAssessment, the integration of new and emerging technologies with nursing practice and nursing education.

 I have the lead role in the development of a new, distance education pre-registration Learning Disability nursing (RNLD) programme that the Open University is planning to deliver from Sept 2020, subject to NMC approval.

-My research interests include: The integration of technology into clinical nursing practice and the impact of technology on student nurses in particular.
-I am also interested in eAssessment; eLearning; mobile learning and physical health care of vulnerable groups such as people with mental illness, people with learning disabilities and older adults.
+My research interests include: The integration of technology into clinical nursing practice and the impact of technology on student nurses in particular; the physical healthcare of people who have learning disabilities and people who have severe and enduring mental illness and the changing roles of parents with adult children.

-For my doctoral dissertation, I am currently undertaking an investigation into the experiences of nursing students in relation to the impact of technology as they engage in the combined process of learning to care for the physical needs of their patients while at the same time they are learning to work with a range of technologies that are integrated into the delivery of care and the assessment and treatment of the patient.
+For my MSc (Educational Research) dissertation, I undertook an investigation into the experiences of nursing students in relation to the impact of technology.
+With a distinct focus on understanding how they are learning to work with a range of technologies that are integrated into the delivery of care and the assessment and treatment of the patient.